1. Welcome to Tacoma World!

 This size battery only "kinda fits" in the OEM location.
 The terminals are correct but the stock hold down is just a little off and will not prevent lateral or twisting movement.

 Additionally I needed to have the winch control box mounted on the engine side of the battery.
-My dying Optima Orange Top had T-slots of sorts on each end that readily held the box.
+My dying Optima Orange Top had T-slots of sorts on each end that readily held the box along with a long hose clamp.
 All the cables were already cut and trained for this location so it had to remain.

 --------------------------------------------------------------------